 In performing the comparative impairment analysis, a court examines the history and current status of the conflict laws, as well as the function and purpose of those laws.
 (Kearney, supra, at p.
 123-24.)
 For example, if a state's law is outmoded and infrequently applied when compared with the law of another state, the interests of the state with the newer law will generally prevail.
 (E.g., Offshore Rental Co. v.
 Continental Oil Co.
 (1978) 22 Cal.3d 157, 169; Rosenthal v.
 Fonda (9th Cir.
 1988) 862 F.2d 1398 (holding that New York's law on breach of an oral employment contract applied because its statute of frauds was stricter than California's, thereby demonstrating that New York had a stronger interest in protecting people).)
-Another factor to consider is California Civil Code section 1646, which provides, "A contract is to be interpreted according to the law and usage of the place where it is made."
+Another factor to consider is California Civil Code section 1646, which provides, "A contract is to be interpreted according to the law and usage of the place where it is to be performed; or, if it does not indicate a place of performance, according to the law and usage of the place where it is made."
 (Arno v.
 Club Med Inc. (9th Cir.
 1994) 22 F.3d 1464, 1468 n.6 (noting there is a difference of opinion as to whether the governmental interest test or Civil Code section 1646 applies, but holding that under either test, California law applied).)